-- 1. The International Gymnastics Federation (Fédération Internationale de Gymnastique, FIG) Code of Points will be used except where superseded by rules found in this High School Competition Program Manual and approved updates.
+- 1. The International Gymnastics Federation (Fédération Internationale de Gymnastique, FIG) 2017-2020 Code of Points will be used except where superseded by rules found in this High School Competition Program Manual and approved updates.
 Therefore, the order of precedence when determining which rules to use in the event of conflict is: - a.
 Illinois High School Gymnastics Coaches Association approved updates found at www.ihsgca.org. - b.
-Illinois High School Association Boy's Optional Rules Document Modifications. - c.
-The High School Competition Program Manual with Rules Updates published by High School Competition Committee. - d.
-The NGJA/USAG Rules Interpretations available at http://www.ngja.org - e.
-The International Gymnastics Federation (FIG) Code of Points is available at http://www.fig-gymnastics.com
+Illinois High School Association Boy's Program Manual with Rules Updates published by USAG and the IHSGCA Rules Committee.